-As of December 31, 2022, the Company had 601 full-time employees and 7 part-time employees.
+As of December 31, 2023, the Company had 705 full-time employees.
 The Company has not experienced any work stoppages and anticipates continued good employee relations.
-Seven (7) of our employees are covered by collective bargaining agreements at our Badger subsidiary and are represented by International Union, United Automobile, Aerospace, and Agricultural Implement Workers of America ("UAW") and its local No. 316.
-The current union contract expires on June 21, 2023.
-The Company acquired Rabern in April 2022 which has 63 employees across four (4) locations.
+None of our employees are covered by collective bargaining agreements.

 Governmental Regulation

 The Company is subject to various governmental regulations, such as environmental regulations, employment and health regulations, and safety regulations.
 We have various internal controls and procedures designed to maintain compliance with these regulations.
 The cost of compliance programs is not material but is subject to additions to or changes in federal, state or local legislation or changes in regulatory implementation or interpretation of government regulations.